 - 1. Internet connection.
 First verify that your cable or ADSL modem has a successful connection.
 The cable or ADSL modem status lights indicate if the modem connection is successful or not.
 Check your modem documentation, or call your Internet Service Provider for help with verifying that the modem has a successful connection. - 2.
-Wireless router Internet light is green or blinking green.
-If your Internet light is green or blinking green, then you have a good Internet connection, and your wiring is correct. - 3.
-Wireless router Internet light blinking amber.
-If your Internet light is blinking amber, then your wireless router is attempting to make an Internet connection with the service provider.
+Wireless router Internet light is green.
+If your Internet light is solid green, then you have a good Internet connection, and your wiring is correct. - 3.
+Wireless router Internet light is solid amber.
+If your Internet light is solid amber, then your N750 wireless gigabit router is attempting to make an Internet connection with the service provider.
 The light should turn green within several minutes.
 If it does not, check the Internet connection on the modem. - 4.
 Wireless router Internet light off.
-If the Internet light is off, verify that the Ethernet cable is securely connected between the cable or ADSL modem, and that both the modem and wireless router are turned on.
+If the Internet light is off, verify that the Ethernet cable is securely connected between the cable or ADSL modem, and that both the modem and N750 wireless gigabit router are turned on.